drndivoje/vluent/README.md

 ValidationResult is class which contains information on validation error as String.
 ### Applying Validation
-The simplest use case is to validate the typical pojo if there is User class
+For example if you have a User class
 ``` java

 public class User {